srl-labs/learn-srlinux/docs/tutorials/programmability/ansible/intent-based-management/config.md

 So far we only have discussed configuring L2VPN services.
 The same approach applies for adding, updating and pruning L3VPN services.
 We discuss L3VPNs at this later stage due to the dependency on L2VPNs.
 As you will see from the L3VPN intent below, the intent data contains references to macvrfs.
 As macvrfs are managed through L2VPN intents only, any reference to mac-vrfs in L3VPN intents must have its counterpart in L2VPN intents.

 A L3VPN service is an abstract L3 construct that is composed of a set of subnets.
 A subnet is composed of a mac-vrf instance and a gateway IP address.
 An IP-prefix is assigned to each subnet by means of the gateway IP address.
 The L3VPN service acts a IP gateway for nodes connected to the subnet.
-Multiple subnets can be assigned to the same L3VPN service and it will perform inter-subnet routing to provide connectivity between nodes in the associated submets.
+Multiple subnets can be assigned to the same L3VPN service and it will perform inter-subnet routing to provide connectivity between nodes in the associated subnets.

 <figure markdown>
   <div class="mxgraph" style="max-width:100%;border:1px solid transparent;margin:0 auto; display:block;" data-mxgraph='{"page":0,"zoom":2,"highlight":"#0000ff","nav":true,"check-visible-state":true,"resize":true,"url":"https://raw.githubusercontent.com/wdesmedt/ansible-srl-demo/main/img/ansible-srl-l3vpn.drawio.svg"}'></div>